vseryakov/backendjs/README.md

 * Go to http://localhost:8000/api.html and issue /test/add?id=1&name=1 and then /test/1 commands in the console to see it in action
-* In development mode it is very helpful to specify -watch parameter which will make the server restart automatically if any of the source files are changed

-        ./app.sh run-app -watch
+* Change in any of the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check app.sh for parameters before running it in te production.

 # Database schema definition

 The backend support multiple databases and provides the same db layer for access.
 Common operations are supported and all other specific usage can be achieved by using SQL directly or other query language supported by any particular database.
 The database operations supported in the unified way provide simple actions like get, put, update, delete, select, the query method provides generic